 In 2018, Executive Order B-48-18 had set a goal of having 250,000 chargers (including 10,000 direct current fast chargers) by 2025.
-As of January 2021, California has installed more than 70,000 public and shared chargers, including nearly 6,000 direct current fast chargers.
-This report finds that an additional 123,000 are planned, of which about 3,600 are fast chargers.
-This leaves a gap of about 57,000 installations, including 430 fast chargers, from the 250,000 charger goal for 2025.
+As of mid-2023, California has installed more than 91,000 public and shared chargers, including nearly 10,000 direct current fast chargers.

 Assembly Bill 2127, authored by Assembly member Phil Ting and adopted in 2019 as Section 25229 of the California Public Resources Code, requires the California Energy Commission to prepare an assessment of the charging infrastructure needed to meet the 2030 goals of 5 million ZEVs and a 40% reduction in greenhouse gas emissions below 1990 levels.
 These efforts will leverage past work by the Energy Commission and others, and will be coordinated with several ongoing activities.